orbeon/orbeon-forms-doc/xforms/binds.md

 </xf:model>
 ```

-The attribute takes one of two vales: `static` or `dynamic` (the default).
+The attribute takes one of two values: `static` or `dynamic` (the default).
 When using the value `static`, read-only controls do not produce disabled HTML form controls.
 This has one major limitation: you can't switch a control back to being read-write once it is displayed as read-only.

 You can also set the `xxf:readonly-appearance` attribute directly on individual XForms controls.